JuliaHPC/juliahpc.github.io/website/user_gettingstarted.md

 `export JULIA_CPU_TARGET="generic;skylake-avx512,clone_all;znver2,clone_all"`.

+You can get the CPU target name for the current system with `Sys.CPU_NAME`.
 For more information, see [this section of the Julia documentation](https://docs.julialang.org/en/v1/manual/environment-variables/#JULIA_CPU_TARGET) and [this section of the developer documentation](https://docs.julialang.org/en/v1/devdocs/sysimg/#Specifying-multiple-system-image-targets).

 [⤴ _**back to Content**_](#content)